whiskyechobravo/kerkoapp/README.md

   facet weight and facet title, separated by colons).
 Each specified collection will appear in Kerko as a facet where subcollections will be represented as values within the facet.
 The weight determines a facet's position relative to the other facets.
+The facet title will be displayed by Kerko and, if desired, may be different from the collection's name in Zotero (you could use this to differentiate the names of collections made publicly available in Kerko through facets from those used internally in your Zotero library).
+Note that for a collection-based facet to appear in the search interface, all of the following conditions must be met:
+  * The specified collection key corresponds to a top-level collection in the Zotero library.
+  * The specified collection has at least one subcollection that contains at least one item that is not excluded by Kerko (meaning the item is not excluded by other settings such as `KERKOAPP_ITEM_EXCLUDE_RE` or `KERKOAPP_ITEM_INCLUDE_RE`).
-The value of `KERKOAPP_COLLECTION_FACETS` should be defined within a single string, on a single line.
+  * The value of `KERKOAPP_COLLECTION_FACETS` should be defined within a single string, on a single line.
 * `KERKOAPP_EXCLUDE_DEFAULT_BADGES`: List of badges (identified by key) to exclude from those created by default.
 If that list contains the value '*', no badge will be created by default.
 Please refer to the implementation of